Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 How the plants are being used affects how much damage is tolerable.
 Flowers providing color in the flowerbed do not have to be as nice as cut flowers for the table.

-Lawns can have up to thirteen crane fly larvae per square foot without any visible effect on the lawn.
-I never bothered to treat my lawn for crane fly larvae because I knew that before it turned brown a flock of starlings would show up and have a feast.
+Lawns can have up to thirty European crane fly larvae per square foot without any visible effect on the lawn.
+I never bothered to treat my lawn for crane fly larvae because I knew that before it turned brown, a flock of starlings would show up and have a feast.

 Many people have the idea that organic pesticides are safer than synthetic pesticides.
 This is not true.
 Toxicology testing shows that they are comparably poisonous.
-Organic pesticides usually break down quicker so they don’t build up in the environment but they also have to be applied more often.
+Organic pesticides usually break down quicker so they do not build up in the environment, but they also have to be applied more often.

 Some people think that home remedies are safer than commercial pesticides.
 Apparently they are lulled into complacency because the products are familiar.
-But some of the home remedies I have seen are many times more toxic than commercial products and there isn’t the extensive testing to back up the claims.
+But some of the home remedies I have seen are many times more toxic than commercial products, and there is not the extensive testing to back up the claims.

 Follow up to see if the pest control was effective or more treatment is needed.
 It may be that the pest was misidentified.
 Sometimes two pests will be present at one time so additional treatment is needed.